 Children are happy, settled and cope well with separation from their parents or carers.
-They confidently express themselves and have a good voice.
+They express themselves and have their voice heard.
 Children confidently explore the indoor environment and engage in play opportunities.

 Overall, the child minder promotes safety for children.
 She has sound knowledge of the children's needs and interacts with warmth.
 Individual development is recognised, although not formally recorded.
 The child minder supports children with their learning and development.